SOCRATES

 Notes on the Text

-Euthyphro has not successfully defending his answers.
+Euthyphro has not successfully defended his answers.
 Socrates is a "lover of wisdom" (φιλόσοφος).
 He is ready to continue the search, but Euthyphro has had enough.

 The dialogue thus ends in ἀπορία or "lack of passage" to the truth about piety.